atomicdata-dev/atomic-data-docs/src/interoperability/upgrade.md

 That's it, you've done the most important step!

+Now your data is already more interoperable:

 - Every field has a clear **semantic meaning** and **datatype**
 - Your data can now be **easily imported** by Atomic Data systems

 ## Medium: add `@id` URLs that properly resolve

-Make sure that when the user requests some URL, that you return that resource as a JSON-AD object (at the very least if the user requests it using an HTTP `Accept: application/ad+json` header).
+Make sure that when the user requests some URL, that you return that resource as a [JSON-AD](../core/json-ad.md) object (at the very least if the user requests it using an HTTP `Accept: application/ad+json` header).

 - Your data can now be **linked to** by external data sources, it can become part of a **web of data**!

 ## Hard: implement Atomic Data Extended protocols

-You can go all out, and implement Commits, Hierarchies, Authentication, Collections and more.
+You can go all out, and implement Commits, Hierarchies, Authentication, Collections and [more](https://docs.atomicdata.dev/extended.html).
-I'd suggest starting with Commits.
+I'd suggest starting with [Commits](../commits.md), as these allow users to modify data whilst maintaining versioning and auditability.
 Check out the [Atomic-Server source code](https://github.com/joepio/atomic-data-rust/tree/master/server) to get inspired on how to do this.

 ## Reach out for help

-If you need any help, get in touch in our [Discord](https://discord.gg/a72Rv2P).
+If you need any help, join our [Discord](https://discord.gg/a72Rv2P).

-Also, share thoughts on making this process easier in [this issue on github](https://github.com/ontola/atomic-data-docs/issues/95).
+Also, share your thoughts on creating Atomic Data in [this issue on github](https://github.com/ontola/atomic-data-docs/issues/95).